EtimfonIkpong/Polymarket-Hyperliquid-Hedgers/METHODOLOGY.md

 ### Research Question

-This research investigates whether traders who bet on Polymarket's Finance-category markets simultaneously hold or held correlated perpetual positions on Hyperliquid's HIP-3 builder-deployed exchanges — specifically trade.xyz, where the same real-world assets (NVDA, GOLD, SP500, TSLA, etc.) are tradeable as on-chain perpetual futures.
+This research investigates whether traders who bet on Polymarket's Finance-category markets simultaneously hold or held correlated perpetual positions on Hyperliquid's HIP-3 builder-deployed exchanges, specifically trade.xyz, where the same real-world assets (NVDA, GOLD, SP500, TSLA, etc.) are tradeable as on-chain perpetual futures.

 The central question: is cross-platform hedging between prediction markets and perpetual DEXs a real, observable behaviour, or does an exhaustive search of on-chain data find essentially nothing?